Changers/changers-ios-sdk/README.md

 ### Manually

-You can also drag and drop the Changers SDK [here](https://github.com/Changers/changers-ios-sdk/tree/master/ChangersSDK.framework) but we recommend using cocoapods to remain up to date.
+You can also drag and drop the Changers SDK [here](https://github.com/Changers/changers-ios-sdk/tree/master/ChangersSDK.xcframework)

 ```
-  Manually drag and drop `ChangersSDK.framework` to your project
+  Manually drag and drop `ChangersSDK.xcframework` to your project
 ```

 ### MotionTagSDK